Why Inaki Williams and Thomas-Asante Pulled Out of Black Stars Squad: GFA Explains

 Thomas Partey misses training as Black Stars open camp, 21 players report on first day

-Despite the disruptions, training has continued at the Vienna Football Campus, where the squad held a one-hour session.
+Despite the disruptions, training has continued at the Vienna Football Campus in Austria, where the squad held a one-hour session.

 Players who featured for their clubs over the weekend focused on recovery, while the rest went through tactical drills and shooting exercises.

-Notable absentees from the opening session included Thomas Partey, Alexander Djiku and Kojo Oppong Peprah.
+Notable absentees from the opening session of the Black Stars training included Thomas Partey, Alexander Djiku, and Kojo Oppong Peprah.

-Why Inaki Williams and Thomas Asante Pulled Out of Black Stars Squad: GFA Explains.
+Inaki Williams and Brandon Thomas-Asante are out of Black Stars squad for the March 2026 friendlies, with the GFA explaining why.
 Photo by Selim Sudheimer.

 Source: Getty Images